Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Introduction

 In this work, we show that the theory of shearless tori can be used to identify the presence of shearless transport barriers in high-fidelity global gyrokinetic simulations.
 We demonstrate, for the first time in a global gyrokinetic simulation of electrostatic turbulence with realistic geometry and profiles, a concrete example of a shearless transport barrier that occurs in the core of a zonal \(E \times B\) jet using the global total-\(f\) gyrokinetic particle-in-cell code XGC.
 We identify two channels, particle transport and turbulence spreading, in which the shearless transport barrier plays a role.
 To show that this transport barrier corresponds to a shearless transport barrier, we extract the dominant global drift wave mode localized to the zonal jet, and use it to construct a model for the collisionless dynamics of gyrokinetic test particles experiencing perturbations from the wave.
 We identify shearless tori in a Poincar\'{e} map constructed for the model and show that the tori lead to a significant reduction in particle transport across the shearless region.
 Furthermore, we identify corresponding shearless phase-space transport barriers in the self-consistent collisional gyrokinetic Vlasov dynamics simulated by XGC to show that the shearless tori play a dynamically relevant role in the turbulence.
 Compared to past works on shearless tori in plasma contexts, we emphasize the role played by trapped particle orbits.

 We also consider the dynamics of the shearless phase-space transport barriers in fully developed turbulence beyond the Poincar\'{e} map model.
 Using tools from topological data analysis (TDA), we demonstrate a correlation between heat flux avalanche events observed in the turbulence along with the radial propagation of phase space hole/blob features in the XGC simulations.
-Upon reaching the shearless region, we show that these blobs cause reconnection events on the shearless phase-space transport barrier, facilitating transport across the barrier without entirely destroying it.
-We point out an analogy between this process and the formation of ``warm core ring'' and ``cold core ring'' structures that result from eddy detachment in oceanic jets \citep{the_ring_group_gulf_1981,olson_rings_1991}.
+Upon reaching the shearless region, we show that these blobs cause eddy detachment events associated with the zonal jet, facilitating transport across the barrier without entirely destroying it.
+We point out an analogy between this process and the formation of ``warm core ring'' and ``cold core ring'' structures in oceanic jets \citep{the_ring_group_gulf_1981,olson_rings_1991}.

 The paper is organized as follows: In \S\ref{sec:phenomenology}, we identify several phenomenological aspects of turbulence in the XGC simulations correlated with regions where the \(E \times B\) shear crosses through zero, suggesting the presence of a shearless transport barrier.
 Emphasis is placed on quantities which can also be observed experimentally.
 Next, in \S\ref{sec:shearless_theory}, we describe the construction of a single-mode test particle map model from the simulation data.
 We analyze this map model using tools from dynamical systems, giving conditions necessary for the existence of shearless tori.
 In \S\ref{sec:shearless_application} we apply this theory to fluctuations extracted from the XGC simulations, and provide direct evidence that structures associated with shearless tori are present in the XGC simulations.
 In \S\ref{sec:discussion} we discuss the applicability of test particle map models more broadly, and suggest other turbulence regimes where similar test particle map models might reveal the existence of shearless transport barriers.
 Finally, in \S\ref{sec:summary} we summarize the paper and outline possible future work to characterize the impact of shearless transport barriers on experiments and reactor design.